codywilliamson/tabgrouper/readme.md

 ## Installation

-For installation, simply head over to the Microsoft Edge extensions store, search for "Tab Grouper", and install it.
+For installation, simply [click here](https://microsoftedge.microsoft.com/addons/detail/tab-grouper/cjamddajnhimgjogcgighnbaojgliccc) or head over to the Microsoft Edge extensions store, search for "Tab Grouper," and install it.
 Once installed, the extension will appear in your toolbar.

 ## Development